Boiler Room (2000)

 Richie: Get the fuck out of here before I put you in a mayonnaise jar.

-Greg Weinstein: Don't you have a canoli you can stick in your mouth?
+Greg Weinstein: [while on the trading floor] Don't you have a canoli you can stick in your mouth?

 Chris Varick: Don't you have a menorah you could shove up your ass?

 Richie: [while on the trading floor] When was the last time you closed something huh?
 You couldn't close a fuckin' window you moron!

 Seth Davis: [Over the phone] What do you mean, you're gonna pass.
 Alan, the only people making money passing are NFL quarterbacks and I don't see a number on your back.

 Broker: [over the phone] I know you're not standing on your front porch with a bag of money waiting for me to call you.
 But I'm not some 18-year-old selling a cure for AIDS.
 I'm 46 years old, I have 22 years market experience, I know this business.
 So pick up your skirt, grab your balls, and lets go make some money

 Greg Weinstein: I hope this is better than the last batch of shit you gave me.
 Produced more wood than Ron Jeremy.
 I don't want you to yell, "Reco!" anymore.
 Know what you should yell?
 "Timber!"
 Yeah, Mr. Fuckin' wood.
 I hear you fuckin' makin' your calls.
 It's bullshit, all right?
 I mean if you want them off the phone so bad, why don't you just hang up?
 You should get them excited.
 You know, excited?
 They should beg for a broker on the first call.

 Jim Young: [to the new recruits] You become an employee of this firm, you will make your first million within three years.
 I'm gonna repeat that - you will make a million dollars.